cloudfoundry/docs-cf-cli/README.md

-# Guide for Developers Pushing Apps to Cloud Foundry
+# Guide to the Cloud Foundry Command-Line Interface (CLI)

-This is a guide for developers on deploying and troubleshooting applications running in Cloud Foundry.
+This is a guide to the cf CLI for Cloud Foundry developers and users.
+The cf CLI runs on your local machine to direct a CF deployment in a cloud infrastructure.

+The contents of this guide used to be in the github repo subdirectory cloudfoundry/docs-dev-guide/cf-cli.

 This doc is one of several doc repositories that go into a complete documentation set.